Updated July 5, 2026

 * Estimates based on industry averages.
 Actual premiums depend on your specific business details, claims history, and coverage selections.
 Rates shown are for informational purposes only and do not constitute a quote.

-Business owners policy cost in Maryland is shaped by the state’s above-average premium environment, where the premium index is 116 and the average premium range for this product is about $48 to $242 per month.
-The product data also shows a broader annual range of about $500 to $2,000 for many small businesses, but your actual quote depends on coverage limits, deductibles, claims history, location, industry risk, and any endorsements you add.
+Business owners policy cost in Maryland is shaped by the state’s above-average premium environment, where the premium index is 116 and average premiums for this product run higher than the national average.
+Many small businesses also see a broader annual cost range, but your actual quote depends on coverage limits, deductibles, claims history, location, industry risk, and any endorsements you add.
 That matters in Maryland because property exposure can vary sharply between a coastal storefront, a suburban office near Annapolis, and a higher-traffic retail space in a dense commercial area.
 The state’s climate profile includes high hurricane and flooding risk, and the disaster history shows repeated storm-related declarations, which can push pricing upward for properties with greater exposure or older construction.
 Local crime conditions can also influence pricing, especially where property crime or theft risk is a concern for inventory-heavy businesses.
-Maryland has 480 active insurance companies competing in the market, including carriers such as State Farm, GEICO, Erie Insurance, and USAA, so pricing can vary by carrier and by how they evaluate your building, equipment, and revenue.
+Maryland has 480 active insurance companies competing in the market, so pricing can vary by carrier and by how they evaluate your building, equipment, and revenue.
 For a business owners policy quote in Maryland, it helps to compare identical limits and deductibles so you can see how each carrier prices the same risk.

 Industries & Insurance Needs in Baltimore